guohaoyu110/COVID-19_tracker_analysis/README.md

 #### To get the Node server running locally:

 - Clone this repo
+- add the information of your gmail account for subscribe module at '/backend/index.js'
 - to install all required dependencies

 ```bash
 $ npm install
 ```
-go to backend and run
+- go to backend and run

 ```bash
 $ node index.js